deib-polimi/A3Droid_TestApp/README.md

 ## Required libraries

-* Alljoyn jar and the .so - armeabi folder, in case of devices and arme VDM, x86 folder, in case of x86 VDM
+* [Alljoyn for Android](https://allseenalliance.org/framework/download) .jar and the .so - armeabi folder, in case of devices ~~and arme VDM, x86 folder, in case of x86 VDM~~
-* A3Droid jar
+* A3Droid .jar
-* Android v4 jars
+* Android v4 .jars

 ## Experiment steps